-Hearing aids are covered at 50% of billed amount up to \$3,500 per ear; one aid per ear every three years at Cleveland Clinic only.
-Evaluation, consulting, and dispensing fees are covered at 100% by Cleveland Clinic providers.
-Repair of hearing aids ARE NOT covered.
+Hearing aids are covered at 50% of billed amount up to \$3,500 per ear; one aid per ear every three years at Cleveland Clinic in Ohio only.
+Evaluation, consulting, and dispensing fees are covered at 100% by Cleveland Clinic in Ohio only.
+Repair of hearing aids IS NOT covered.
 There is NO coverage of the hearing aids, evaluation, consultation, or dispensing fees by any other provider.